 The mission of the Master of Science (MS) in Dietetics and Nutrition is to guide the future of dietetics and nutrition in Alaska through the preparation of competent entry-level registered dietitian nutritionists.
 Unique experiences are provided as the program places an emphasis on preparing advanced generalist RDNs for the cultural diversities and practice environments in Alaska.

-The Dietetics and Nutrition (DN) didactic courses are delivered primarily online to facilitate access to the Master of Science (MS) in Dietetics and Nutrition statewide.
-Rotation sites for the supervised experiential learning (practicum) courses are located throughout the state of Alaska, and may include Anchorage, Fairbanks, Kodiak, Kenai, Soldotna, Sitka, Juneau, Bethel, Palmer, Wasilla, Kotzebue, Nome and Utqiagvik.
+The Dietetics and Nutrition (DN) didactic courses are delivered primarily online to facilitate access to the Master of Science in Dietetics and Nutrition statewide.
+Rotation sites for the supervised experiential learning (practicum) courses are located throughout the state of Alaska (at this time), and may include Anchorage, Fairbanks, Kodiak, Kenai, Soldotna, Sitka, Juneau, Bethel, Palmer, Wasilla, Kotzebue, Nome and Utqiagvik.
 Most rotation sites are located in health care settings.

 Expenses beyond tuition generally include, but are not limited to, travel and housing for supervised experiential learning (practicum) rotations, activity fees, lab fees, student organization membership, immunizations, fingerprinting and criminal background checks, cost of ServSafe certification and food/supplies for some DN courses.

 Two tracks are offered in the MS in Dietetics and Nutrition:

 - Pre-Professional track: This track is for students who have already earned a minimum of a bachelor's degree and a Didactic Program in Dietetics (DPD) verification statement (or the required prerequisite coursework) from a program accredited by ACEND and are seeking to complete the coursework and supervised experiential learning requirements (1000 hour of practicum work) to qualify for the RDN exam, integrated in one program.

 - Current RDN track: This track is for students who are already credentialed as a RDN through the Commission on Dietetic Registration and are seeking additional study in dietetics and nutrition.